tethysapp/Met-Data-Explorer/docs/MDE.rst

 User Interface
 --------------

-To organize and manage various WaterOneFlow web services, WDE uses THREDDS files that are organized in Catalogs.
+To organize and manage various WaterOneFlow web services, MDE uses THREDDS files that are organized in Catalogs.

 .. image:: images/1.1.png